Since the Seventies I have been gathering datasets to supplement and evaluate a variety of plate tectonic

 in the form of contours indicating the onset and extinction of magmatism in this period and our largely qualitative interpretation.

-that overlaps significantly with our dataset, so I never worried about making our compilation portable.
-A year later
+a compilation that overlaps significantly with our dataset, so I never worried about making our compilation portable.]
+In 1979 I published

-from the other Los Angeles university and which is not included in the USGS compilation; it's on my to-do list to make that
+from that crosstown Los Angeles university and which is not included in the USGS compilation; it's on my to-do list to make

 of isotopic ages of igneous rocks from the Andes.
 In more recent years I have gone to the effort of expanding the database